How Is Paternity Established?

 If any of these methods are utilized in the process of establishing the parents of the child, that information may be used to start negotiating the terms of the parental agreement for that child.
 Decisions involving child support and custody will be made after paternity is legally established.

-Why Hire a Lawyer for your Paternity Case?
+Why Hire a Paternity Lawyer in Houston?

 Since the outcome of a paternity case can have lasting and significant consequences for all parties involved, finding a skilled attorney is essential.

 From deciding custody and visitation rights to financial obligations, these cases will affect the parents’ and children’s lives for years to come.
-As a result, it is important to be well advised so you can protect your rights as you progress through a paternity case.
+As a result, it is important to be well-advised so you can protect your rights as you progress through a paternity case.
 Paternity matters can be time-sensitive, so it is advisable to seek legal counsel as soon as possible.
 Hiring an experienced Houston paternity lawyer will ensure you understand your duties and rights and will increase the likelihood of your case reaching a satisfactory conclusion.

-Paternity Cases We Handle
+Paternity Cases We Handle in Houston & Beyond

 In Texas, a presumed father is the man treated as the father until parentage can be formally established.
 If a child was born during a marriage, the husband is typically the presumed father.
 In certain circumstances, a man may be presumed as the father if he voluntarily fulfills the role.
 For example, by signing the birth certificate or treating the child as his own, a man may become the presumed father.